SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 After deploying and invoking the web-service deployed:
 ![](/articles/15_web_services/17_Graphit/images/45_graphit_with_parameters.PNG)

-We will then, using swagger, observe that eh customer_id parameter has been successfully parsed:
+We will then, using swagger, observe that the customer_id parameter has been successfully parsed:
 ![](/articles/15_web_services/17_Graphit/images/46_graphit_with_parameters.PNG)

 Note, multiple parameters can be parsed to Graphit using either: